RAF jets scrambled to escort diverted plane to Essex airport

 A spokesman said: "A flight has been diverted to Stansted Airport after communications with the pilot had been lost.

-"The plane was escorted to the airport by RAF jets and landed shortly before 12.50pm today (Saturday, March 4).
+"The plane, which had been flying from Iceland to Nairobi via Southend was escorted to the airport by RAF jets and landed shortly before 12.50pm today (Saturday, March 4).

 Comments: Our rules